-- The most important consideration for a good placement of a clock is that it should be visible from all the places in the room.
+- The most crucial consideration for suitable placement of a clock is that it should be visible from all the places in the room.

 - Hold the clock against the wall.
 It is worth spending some time on this.
 You should consider the placement of furnishings in the room, lighting, color match, and visibility from different parts of the room.

-- Hold the clock against the wall in the desired place and make small marks with a pencil in the middle of the top and the left edge of the clock.
+- Hold the clock against the wall in the desired place.
+Then make minor marks with a pencil in the middle of the top and the left edge of the clock.
 Then go back and visualize the clock there to estimate the symmetry against the wall and other objects.

 - You can erase the pencil marks after you hang your clock on the wall.